Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes of nodal sextics with many nodes

 Given a code $\sC$ and the parameters $\gamma$, $\delta$, and $\Lambda$ we can computationally check whether the system of lemma~\ref{lemma_ILP} has a solution using an integer linear programming solver like e.g.\ \texttt{Cplex}.
 As an example we spell out all conditions for $\gamma=\Lambda=44$, $\delta=1$ and $\sC=\sK_B$ (case (3) of proposition~\ref{prop_classification}):

-\begin{theo} For nodal sextics in $\PP^3$ with $\nu=65$ nodes $\sK$ and $\sK'$ are isomorphic to $\sK_B$ and $\sK'_B$, respectively, see section~\ref{ap_code_barth_sextic}. \end{theo} \begin{proof} Due to remark~\ref{rem_low_degree} the dimension of $\sK$ is at least $12$ and from \cite{cat-ton} we conclude that the non-zero weights in $\sK$ are contained in $\{24,32,40,56\}$.
+\begin{theo} For nodal sextics in $\PP^3$ with $\nu=65$ nodes, the codes $\sK$ and $\sK'$ are isomorphic to the codes $\sK_B$ and $\sK'_B$ of the Barth sextic. $\sK_B$ is code (3) of Proposition \ref{prop_classification}, respectively, see section~\ref{ap_code_barth_sextic} for their description. \end{theo} \begin{proof} Due to remark~\ref{rem_low_degree} the dimension of $\sK$ is at least $12$ and from \cite{cat-ton} we conclude that the non-zero weights in $\sK$ are contained in $\{24,32,40,56\}$.
 Thus we can assume that $\sK$ is isomorphic to one of the three cases listed in proposition~\ref{prop_classification}.
 Note that the effective length is $62+i$ in case ($i$), where $1\le i\le 3$, and that the dimension is $12$ in all cases.

 From proposition~\ref{ineq} we conclude that the dimension of $\sK'$ is $13$.
 The effective length of $\sK'$ lies between $63+i$ and $66$.
 As shown in \cite{endrass1} the weights of the codewords in $\sK'\backslash \sK$ are contained in